top of page

 QUEEN'S FACULTY OF LAW

+Established in 1957, Queen's Faculty of Law has long been a school of choice for law students in Canada.
 With a strong tradition of community engagement and collegiality underpinning the pursuit of academic excellence, Queen's Faculty of Law attracts a bright, diverse student population from across Canada every year.

 Light and Shadow